Welcome to today's edition of the Rush 24-7 podcast.

 I mean, that's how he's done it.

-Make it look like he's still fighting this powerful forces out there that he doesn't name the Republicans and Bush, maybe, but powerful forces working against him.
+Make it look like he's still fighting this powerful forces out there that he doesn't name.

-He's finally gets and people, he's great guy.
+And people, he's a great guy.

-He's working for hard force, he's trying.
+He's working for hard for us.

 Those Republicans, they continue to want us to suffer and be in pain.

-Your phone calls are coming up, and unavoidably we now swerve back to the Christie crisis.
+Your phone calls are coming up, and unavoidably, we now swerve back to the Christie crisis.

 Don't go away.

-It is open line Friday.
+It is Open Line Friday.

-We always try to get into the phones in the first hour of the program since it's supposed to be a caller centric day.
+We always try to get into the phones in the first hour of the program since it's supposed to be a caller-centric day.

-It doesn't always work out that way, but sometimes it does, and I'm gonna endeavor now, get started on the phones.
+It doesn't always work out that way, but sometimes it does.

 Welcome to the EIB network.